Here, we have listed the most important top 20+ access modifiers interview questions in Java with the best possible answers.

-2. What are the access modifiers in java?
+2. What are Access modifiers in java?

-Java supports four access modifiers:
+Java supports four types of access modifiers:

 b) Default: Default members of a class are accessible within the same package due to visible only within the package.
 They cannot be accessed from outside the package.